 Get the Kids Involved

-Bored kids at home are the worst kind of distraction, especially when you are running your business remotely and you’re all stuck in one house.
-Make “safer-at-home” a teachable moment by having your kids get involved in the business.
+Bored kids at home are the worst kind of distraction, especially when running your business remotely and you’re all stuck in one house.
+Create teachable moments (and keep kids busy!) by involving your children in the business.

 - Have a website?
 Teach your kids how to post content, look for photos, or update messages.